 "If you taste something, you're not at the maximum of your ability" advises world champion hot dog eater Takeru Kobayashi, who derives his satisfaction from competing and not consuming.
 Although few have swallowed a frankfurter without chewing, most have scarfed down a sweet desert in a few bites.
 Kierkegaard observed that "most men pursue pleasure with such breathless haste that they hurry past it."
-Savoring means slowing down-focusing on the present moment and taking breaks to more fully enjoy what one has.
+Savoring means slowing down, focusing on the present moment and taking breaks to more fully enjoy what one has.

 Speed is a saboteur of savoring.
-Slowing down a positive experience naturally heightens enjoyment of it and slows satiation (Galak, Kruger, & Loewenstein, in press).
+Slowing down a positive experience naturally heightens enjoyment of it and slows satiation (Galak et al. in press).
 One experiences little of Germany by flying over it in a 747, seeing only what flashes by an airplane window.
 A train ride is better, allowing extended views of the countryside.
 But to really experience Germany, one must walk the streets, taking in the sights and smelling the fragrances.
-In the same way, savoring life means slowing down, living in the moment, and consciously focusing on the pleasure one is experiencing in order to heighten and prolong it (Bryant & Veroff, 2007).

-Multiple studies have now shown that the practice of savoring promotes happiness (Bryant, 1989, 2003; Bryant, Smart, & King, 2005; Jose, Lim, & Bryant, 2012; Meehan, Durlak, & Bryant, 1993; Quoidbach, 2009; Tugade & Fredrickson, 2007), and does so economically, because it squeezes more pleasure out of what one already has.
+In the same way, savoring life means slowing down, living in the moment, and consciously focusing on the pleasure one is experiencing in order to heighten and prolong it (Bryant and Veroff 2007).
+Multiple studies have now shown that the practice of savoring promotes happiness (Bryant 1989, 2003; Bryant et al. 2005; Jose et al. 2012; Meehan et al. 1993; Quoidbach 2009; Tugade and Fredrickson 2007), and does so economically, because it squeezes more pleasure out of what one already has.

 Interestingly, unlimited access to positive experiences actually undermines the enjoyment of any one of them.
 Why make the most of a single experience, when the next one is around the corner?
-Wealth is negatively correlated with savoring, and even being primed with money reduces the enjoyment of a simple pleasant experience, like consuming a chocolate bar (Quoidbach, Dunn, Petrides, & Mikolajczak, 2010).
+Wealth is negatively correlated with savoring, and even being primed with money reduces the enjoyment of a simple pleasant experience, like consuming a chocolate bar (Quoidbach et al. 2010).
 People's awareness of the ease of attaining things-through past experiences or the expectation of future ones-makes them treat the present as though it is less precious.
 Savoring helps combat this tendency, by treating every bite as though it is one's last.

 "Sleep, riches, and health, to be truly enjoyed, must be interrupted," wrote novelist Jean Paul.
 Who would actually want to stop something they were enjoying?
 Counterintuitively, however, interrupting a positive experience actually increases its enjoyment.
-Research supports the idea that breaks are beneficial for positive experiences, such as being amused by a television program, but detrimental for negative experiences, such as enduring a dental drill (Nelson, Meyvis, & Galak, 2009).
+Research supports the idea that breaks are beneficial for positive experiences, such as being amused by a television program, but detrimental for negative experiences, such as enduring a dental drill (Nelson et al. 2009).
 While in the midst of a movie, mystery novel, or massage, hedonic adaptation has already begun working to undermine pleasure.
 What began as an extra boost has quickly become the norm.
 Taking even a short break resets adaptation so that when people return to their activity, they enjoy it more than they did before they left it.

-Similarly, because the frequency of positive experiences boosts well-being more than their intensity (Diener, Sandvik, & Pavot, 1991), segregating pleasurable experiences is a simple, thrifty strategy that can reduce consumption and increase pleasure.
-When relishing a positive experience-whether it's a thrilling movie, a sensuous massage, or a delicious piece of lemon cake-"the banquet is in the first bite" (Pollan, 2009).
+Similarly, because the frequency of positive experiences boosts well-being more than their intensity (Diener et al. 1991), segregating pleasurable experiences is a simple, thrifty strategy that can reduce consumption and increase pleasure.
+When relishing a positive experience-whether it's a thrilling movie, a sensuous massage, or a delicious piece of lemon cake-"the banquet is in the first bite" (Pollan 2009).
 Dividing doses over time multiplies such "first bites," and subsequently, one's enjoyment.
-But watch out for oversegregation: A cookie divided into too many pieces becomes a pile of crumbs (Morewedge, Gilbert, Keysar, Berkovits, & Wilson, 2007).
+But watch out for oversegregation: a cookie divided into too many pieces becomes a pile of crumbs (Morewedge et al. 2007).